Physics and Everyday Thinking

 Physics and Everyday Thinking (PET) is a one-semester curriculum designed in part for prospective or practicing elementary teachers.
 The course uses a student-oriented pedagogy with a physics content focus as well as a unique Learning about Learning component.

-Available as a package or
+Available as a package or for individual purchase

 E-Book